valencik/mastersAPSC/documents/thesis/thesis.md

 We fetch the NSR entry for the full list of `_id`s and filter out any that were published by the inputted author.
 Because the similarity ranking considers the selectors used and authors often publish multiple times using similar selectors, the recommended papers often include ones written by the same authors as the inputted paper.

+%- TODO I have not written about the scoring function
-%- Python code
+%- Web app
 The render object is then prepared to be sent to the html template to show the user.
 The end user then sees a web page with the search author in prominent text followed by a list of papers that have a cosine similarity to at least one of their own papers greater than 0.65.
 An example for author "A.J.Sarty" is shown in Figure @fig:simpapers-author.
-%- TODO I have not written about the scoring function

 ![Similar papers for author "A.J.Sarty"](images/simpapers-author.png) {#fig:simpapers-author}